DeepakMishraDA/Data-Structures_and_Algorithms/README.md

 algorithms which reveals the importance of data-sturcture in programming.
 Though I am using Javascript here but the algorithms are more or less language independent and you can also find counter-part dat structures in most of the programming languages.
+Our focus is to reduce the time- complexity of the given solution codes to the answer of the algorithm based problems.
+One can find the problem texts in Questions directory and solutions in Answers directory.